jgrand-gh/ai-battle-arena/README.md

 AI Battle Arena is a Python-based simulation platform where AI contestants, powered by large language models (LLMs), compete in a turn-based battle environment.
 The project is designed for experimentation with prompt engineering, LLM strategies, and interactive AI competitions.

+This project was designed with the inherent goal of letting the LLMs dictate the flow of combat.
+As a result, this often leads to scenarios where the AI contestants will 100% break the rules and defy all odds, but hey, that's technically what they're allowed to do.

+This project is a submission to the [Boot.dev](https://boot.dev) 2025 Hackathon.

+> **Note:** The original plan was to leverage OpenRouter's interface to have each AI contestant controlled by a separate LLM, but as the scope of this project was within a hackathon, it was easier (and free) to use Google Gemini for all of the contestants instead.

 ## Features

 - Run simulated battles between AI contestants using Google Gemini
-- Modular contestant system for easy addition of new AI agents
+- 13 unique character classes with distinct abilities and special moves
+- Dynamic status condition system (poisoned, confused, stunned, immobile, etc.)
+- Rich console output with colored text and realistic timing effects
+- Turn-based combat with reaction and action phases
+- AI-generated victory speeches and character introductions
-- Configurable battle rounds and rules
+- Configurable battle rounds with comprehensive battle history tracking
 - Command-line interface for running and observing battles

-> **Note:** The OpenRouter LLM interface is currently defunct and should not be used.
+> **Note:** The OpenRouter LLM interface is currently defunct (and untested) and should not be used.

 ## Requirements